AndrianBdn/myconfgen/README.md

-# MySQL /etc/my.cnf generator
+# MySQL my.cnf generator

 ## Description

 A python2 script that outputs MySQL my.cnf config which is based on some known good practices (tools.percona.com Configuration Wizard, percona.com/blog, some existing MySQL configs) and mostly amount of RAM allocated for MySQL.

 ## Usage